 Ease of Control/Dimmability

-You’ll find this dimmable feature of LEDs during growing plants is quite handy since you don’t need the full bright light all the time.
-LEDs also come with a multicolored effect, which allows you to play around the spectrum & enjoy the lightings.
+You’ll find this dimmable feature of LEDs during growing plants quite handy since you don’t need the full bright light all the time.
+LEDs also come with a multicolored effect, which allows you to play around the spectrum & enjoy the lighting.

 Basics of Planted Aquarium Lighting